facebookexperimental/Recoil/docs/docs/guides/asynchronous-data-queries.md

 ## Concurrent Requests

 If you notice in the above example, the `friendsInfoQuery` uses a query to get the info for each friend.
 But, by doing this in a loop they are essentially serialized.
 If the lookup is fast, maybe that's ok.
-If it's expensive, you can use a concurrency helper such as [`waitForAll`](/docs/api-reference/utils/waitForAll), [`waitForNone`](/docs/api-reference/utils/waitForNone), or [`waitForAny`](/docs/api-reference/utils/waitForAny) to run them in parallel or handle partial results.
-They accept both arrays and named objects of dependencies.
+If it's expensive, you can use a concurrency helper such as [`waitForAll`](/docs/api-reference/utils/waitForAll) to run them in parallel.
+This helper accepts both arrays and named objects of dependencies.

 ```jsx
 const friendsInfoQuery = selector({